brikrey67/js-ajax/readme.md

 </details>

 ## Closing
 JavaScript developers often need to perform CRUD functionality to/from an API.
-Today we've used jQuery to do this, but there are other smaller libraries that exclusively handle API endpoint interactions.
-Right now, an AJAX library called axios is very popular, which we'll use later on in the course.
-There is also the JS language-standard `fetch`, which will replace `XMLHttpRequest` eventually, but its implementation has not stabilized.
+Today we've used jQuery to do this, but there are other smaller libraries that exclusively handle interacting with API endpoints.
+The most popular library right now is one called axios, which we'll use later on in the course.
+There is also the increasingly-popular `fetch()` method, which we have an optional bonus for below.

 ## Sample Quiz Questions

-* Write an AJAX GET request to a known end point.
+* Write an AJAX `GET` request to a known end point.
 * How does a promise differ from a callback?
-* Write an AJAX POST to create an object in a rails application.
+* Write an AJAX `POST` to create an object in a rails application.

 -------

 ## Practice
 * Do everything we've done in class today for Songs.
-* Create an AJAX request in another app you've created (e.g., projects, Scribble).
+* Create an AJAX request in another app you've created (e.g. project 2, Scribble).
 Be sure to make sure your controller actions respond to JSON.

 ## Bonus

 ### API Keys
 While the majority of APIs are free to use, many of them require an API "key" that identifies the developer requesting access.
 This is done to regulate usage and prevent abuse.
-Some APIs also rate-limit developers, meaning they have caps on the free data allowed during a given time period.
+Some APIs also rate-limit the number of requests you send over a period of time.
+This is to manage load on the API.

 Let's try making a GET request to the [Giphy API](https://api.giphy.com/)...

 * First with no key: [http://api.giphy.com/v1/gifs/search?q=funny+cat](http://api.giphy.com/v1/gifs/search?q=funny+cat)
 * Then with a key: [http://api.giphy.com/v1/gifs/search?q=funny+cat&api_key=dc6zaTOxFJmzC](http://api.giphy.com/v1/gifs/search?q=funny+cat&api_key=dc6zaTOxFJmzC)

-> In order to format JSON in the browser nicely, you might need a plugin like Chrome's [JSON Formatter](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa?hl=en).

-**It is very important that you not push your API keys to a public Github repo.** This is especially true when working with [Amazon Web Services (AWS)](https://aws.amazon.com/).
+**It is very important that you do not push your API keys to a public Github repo.** This is especially true when working with [Amazon Web Services (AWS)](https://aws.amazon.com/).
 Here's an example of a [stolen key horror story](https://wptavern.com/ryan-hellyers-aws-nightmare-leaked-access-keys-result-in-a-6000-bill-overnight).

-## The Weather Underground API (10 minutes)
+### The Weather Underground API (10 minutes)
 For the first part of this lesson we'll be using the [Weather Underground API](http://www.wunderground.com/weather/api/d/docs).
 Follow the link and [sign up](https://www.wunderground.com/member/registration?mode=api_signup) for a key.
 You'll need to take the following steps...
 * Sign up for a Weather Underground account
 * From the main API page, select "Explore My Options"